- Oops!Something went wrong.Please try again later.

 Have Earnings And Dividends Been Growing?

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-In the past ten years, Dewhurst has increased its dividend at approximately 7.9% a year on average.
+Hanesbrands has delivered 15% dividend growth per year on average over the past eight years.